Ed Sheeran Surprised A 9-Year-Old Fan Who's Spent Most Of Her Life In The Hospital

 Ed Sheeran Surprised A 9-Year-Old Fan Who's Spent Most Of Her Life In The Hospital & Now We're Crying

-A young Ed Sheeran fan got a special surprise from her favorite singer: A bedside concert.
+A young Ed Sheeran fan got a special surprise from her favourite singer: A bedside concert.

 According to the Huffington Post, Melody Driscoll was born with Rett syndrome, a rare neurological disorder which affects brain development in girls.
 The 9-year-old has spent 80% of her life in the hospital, undergoing 40 operations and deals with chronic pain everyday.